etheriums/insanity/README.md

-1.step on you hagve to download vscode.
+1.step on you have to download vscode.

 2.you have to make a file and name it anything.